aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 7, the spell lasts for an extra hour or increases in radius by 20ft.

-**Global**: As local, but with a radius of 1200ft and a duration of 1 month.
-For every extra 4MP dice, the radius increases by 600ft or the duration increases by 1 month.
+**Global**: As local, but with a radius of 60 miles and a duration of 1 month.
+For every extra 4MP dice, the radius increases by 6 miles or the duration increases by 1 month.

 Cast globally this is greater magic that can bring calamity to a land where it is cast, destroying crops, turning a growing season to drought, saturation hill sides with water and snow at the worst possible time.
 Likewise it can bring salvation.